Water Fitness Classes

 Aqua YO-Lates

-Aqua YO-Lates blends both yoga and Pilates exercises together giving you the best of both worlds.
+Aqua YO-Lates blends yoga and Pilates exercises together giving you the best of both worlds.
 The gentle movement sequences will improve ROM (range of motion) and help strengthen the whole body.

 Hi/Lo Cardio Fusion